Implant

 Starting to use an implant

-The implant is inserted under the skin of your upper arm by a trained professional and it lasts for three years.
+The implant is inserted under the skin of your upper arm by a trained professional and lasts for three years.

 Stopping using an implant